National League East capsules

 Hot Spots: Catcher and Outfield.
 This could be a make-or-break season for the oft-injured d'Arnaud, once a top prospect who was productive at the plate when healthy from 2014-15.
 He struggled badly last season and lost playing time to veteran Rene Rivera, a defensive standout who was brought back as insurance.
 The team isn't ready to give up on the 28-year-old d'Arnaud, but

 Outlook: Seeking a third consecutive playoff appearance for the first time in franchise history, the Mets have enough talent and depth to make another October run.
 But a long list of critical injuries derailed the 2015 NL champs last year, so better health is crucial.
 Every experienced regular besides Granderson spent time on the disabled list last season, in addition to Flores and Lagares.
 Yet the primary concern is the overall fitness of a young, gifted, fragile rotation led by Syndergaard — the only established starter who made it through the full 2016 season.
 Harvey, deGrom, Matz and Wheeler are all coming off surgery.
 Harvey and Wheeler appear to be the biggest question marks right now.
 Gsellman and Lugo, the surprising rookies who rescued a depleted staff down the stretch, could again play important roles.
 New York quickly re-signed Cespedes last fall for $110 million over four years and barely touched the big league roster.
 Still, challenges lie ahead.
-Familia faces a possible suspension under MLB's domestic violence policy.
-Reed, with 106 career saves, should be able to fill the closer role for a while if necessary, but that could stress the entire bullpen.
-The delicate status of captain David Wright remains a looming issue, too.
+Familia will miss the first 15 games after accepting a suspension under MLB's domestic violence policy.
+Reed, with 106 career saves, is likely fill in as closer, but that could stress the entire bullpen.
+The delicate status of captain David Wright remains a looming issue.
 The longtime third baseman with spinal stenosis is having trouble throwing after neck surgery last year.
 He's sidelined with his latest ailment, a shoulder injury, but sounds determined to return.
 If most of the Mets can stay on the field and off the DL, they'll go after NL East champion Washington with this number on their side: a 106-74 record with Cespedes in the lineup since August 2015.

 Miami Marlins